Davidson High School (New South Wales): History

-Crest and motto
+Badge and motto

-While at Killarney Heights High School in 1972, the parents of the first students were granted permission by the Lairds of the Clan Davidson to use the crest, shield and tartan of Clan Davidson of Tulloch.
-The distinctive tartan colours and the stag's head were incorporated in the badge, and are still used as part of the uniform.
-The Clan Davidson and subsequently Davidson High Motto - 'Sapienter si Sincere' - means 'Wisely if Sincerely' or alternately, 'with wisdom if with sincerity'.
+While at Killarney Heights High School in 1972, the parents of the first students were granted permission by the Lairds of the Clan Davidson to assume the crest badge, motto, and tartan of Clan Davidson of Tulloch in Scotland.
+The arms of Davidson of Tulloch were matriculated to Duncan Davidson (1865–1917) by grant of the Court of the Lord Lyon on 12 April 1906.
+The clan's distinctive tartan colours, motto, and the stag's head crest were incorporated in the school badge, which took the form of an ornate shield with the school name.
+The Davidson of Tulloch and original Davidson High motto (enclosed within a heraldic belt) – Sapienter si Sincere – means 'Wisely if Sincerely' or alternately, 'with wisdom if with sincerity'.

-However, during the tenure of the third Principal, Roy Beauman, the motto was altered on the shield from the Latin 'Sapienter si Sincere' to English and the words transposed to read 'Sincerely if Wisely'.
-The ornate shield was removed from the crest and was produced in green, white, navy and brown.
-A further change occurred during the tenure of Principal John McManus, and the motto was altered on the crest to 'Wisely Sincerely'.
-The crest underwent further design changes and was enclosed by a different shield, produced in red and navy.
+During the tenure of the third Principal, Roy Beauman (1983–1987), the motto was altered from the Latin 'Sapienter si Sincere' to English and the words transposed to read 'Sincerely if Wisely'.
+The ornate shield was replaced with a circlet badge surrounding the stag crest produced in green, white, navy, and brown.
+A further change occurred during the tenure of Principal John McManus (1988–1990), with the motto altered to 'Wisely Sincerely', and the stag crest enclosed by a simplified shield in red and navy.